keyper/keyper-android-sdk-sample/README.md

 ## Sample App
 If you want to see a working app, please checkout this repository.

-Once you checkout the repository, you will have to do two things in order to test all features of the SDK.
+Once you checkout the repository, you will have to do a few things in order to test all features of the SDK.

-1) Add your own gcm_id in `app/build.gradle` if you want to test the push notifications as well.
-If you are not sure how to do this, please consult the [GCM guide](https://developers.google.com/cloud-messaging/gcm).

-2) Create and login with your own keyper test user with the `keyper_auth_token.sh` script.
+1) Create and login with your own keyper test user with the `keyper_auth_token.sh` script.
 It will give you an auth token (uuid), which you can then change in the `MainActivity#HOST_APP_TOKEN`.
 You will have to add a new token each time you logout from the app.
+Note that usually you will receive a toke from an Oauth Service or similar.

+2) (Optional) Add your own gcm_id in `app/build.gradle` if you want to test the push notifications as well.
+If you are not sure how to do this, please consult the [GCM guide](https://developers.google.com/cloud-messaging/gcm).

+3) (Optional) If you use branch.io for deep linking, you can integrate branch in your own app and pass the deep link information to the keyper sdk.
+The keyper sdk will handle the deep link and will help you improve your apps UX.
+Read more below.

+4) There is no step 4.

-Once you have done these two steps, you can run the app on an emulator or a device.
+Once you have done these steps, you can run the app on an emulator or a device.

 If you'd like to integrate the SDK in your own app, please consult the next chapter.